Reuben Ross

 In 2011, Ross earned sixth place in the 3m event at the FINA World Championships.
 He won gold at the 2010 Commonwealth Games with Despatie in the 3m synchro adding to his individual silver in the 3m.

 In 2012, he finished 10th in the 3m springboard event at the FINA World Cup and finished fifth in the 3m synchro event with partner Alexandre Despatie.

-Ross grew up in Pilot Butte, Saskatchewan, and currently lives in Edmonton, Alberta with his wife and two children.
+Ross grew up in Pilot Butte, Saskatchewan, and currently lives in Edmonton, Alberta with his wife and three children.